wso2/docs-is/en/identity-server/next/docs/get-started/try-your-own-app/react.md

     You can use the `state.isAuthenticated` attribute to check the authentication status of the user.

 ### Add Routing
 If your application needs routing, the SDK provides a component called ``SecureRoute``, which is implemented with ``react-router-dom``.
-This component allows you to easily secure your routes with the WSO2 Identity Server.
+This component allows you to easily secure your routes with the {{ product_name }}.
 You can learn more about routing [here](https://github.com/asgardeo/asgardeo-auth-react-sdk/blob/main/API.md#securing-routes-with-asgardeo).

 ## More Information